These are some of the best pagespeed tools online!

 WebPageTest Pagespeed Tool

 Somebody was smart enough to register the domain name “webpagetest.org” and use it to make a great pagespeed test tool available to the public free of charge.

-As with Pingdom, the tool requires you to select the location of the test server.
+Like other website speed tools, WebPageTest requires you to select the location of the test server.
 Be sure to pick one that’s close to your target market.

 You also have the opportunity to select the browser you want to use in your test.
 That can come in handy if you find that the vast majority of your visitors are using a specific browser.

 There are also advanced settings.
 For example, you can set the connection speed in your test.
 Select the 3G option to test how long it takes your page to load for mobile users with slow connections on a data network.